Kenneth-Macharia/Learning/Go/notes.md

 - Are functions that execute within known contexts _(types)_, and in Go, they can be associted with any type including primitives.
+- They have a receiver object of the type they belong to which can be a _pointer receiver `objName *Type`_ or a _value receiver `objName Type`_

 `See code samples in main.go`

 ## Interfaces

+- An interface is a completely abstract type (only deifnes abstract methods), defining and exposing the behaviour of that type.

 _In the real world, the implementation details of classes change, often quite substantially.
 If other classes are relying on the internal implementation details of the class, then code dependent on that class will start to malfunction when those details change.
  By defining an interface, a class promises other classes which depend on it "I will always have these properties and methods available, even if the details of how I execute them may change."_

-- Intefaces in Go are automatically implemented, if the implementer has all the methods defined in the interface.
+- Intefaces in Go are automatically implemented (implicit), if the implementer has all the methods defined in the interface (with a similar signature as an interface methods).
+Explicit implementation i.e use of _implements_ keyword is is nto supported.
 - Interfaces are types _(interface)_ just like structs, but unlike structs which describe data, interfaces describe behaviour by storing method definitions e.g from the Go i/o package

         type Writer interface {
             Write([]byte) (int, err)  // no. bytes written & err
         }

-- Anything implementing the above interface will take the slice of bytes and write it somewhere e.g to console, tcp connenction or a file.
+- The Writer type above is designed to write a slice of bytes to _some_ output.
+- Any type that needs this functionality is required to implement this interface and add its custom functionality by adding the interface method with the same signature.
+- Advantages:

+    1. Standardization: method defination across all types that need to write a stream of bytes somewhere is standardized.
+    2. Polymorphism: spcifiying where the bytes are specifically being written to in the method implemementation, allows the interfaces's objects to be of different types.
+    3. Avoids creating concrete types to be consumed by others that might result in code breaks in the consumers, when the concrete type's functionality changes.

-- To implement it we can define a console writer which will take the bytes slice and print to console e.g using a struct
+- To implement the Writer interface above, we can define a console writer type which will take the bytes slice and print to console:

            type ConsoleWriter struct {}

-- In Go, interfaces are implicitly implemented by defining a method with a similar signature as an interface method and not by using keywords such as _implements_ e.g.
+- Define a method of the ConsoleWriter type declared above:

         func (cw ConsoleWriter) Write(data []byte) (int, error) {
             // Custom implementation of the interface